 In January, 2009 Ross was promoted as the Patrol Division Supervisor with a rank of Lieutenant.
 In March, 2009 he was promoted to Captain.

 In April, 2009 his duties changed and he was promoted to Chief Deputy with a rank of Major.
 Ross was the first deputy in the Sheriff’s Office history to hold the rank of Major.
 The Chief Deputy position at that time performed duties related to the Operational and Logistical oversight of all divisions of the Sheriff’s Office and assisted in day-to-day operations of the Sheriff’s Office.
 In the absence of the Sheriff and Undersheriff, the Chief Deputy assumed responsibility of the Sheriff’s Office.

 In 2017, Sheriff Chris West appointed Ross as Chief Deputy of Administrative Support.
-Sheriff West saw the need for the role of Chief Deputy to be divided and currently there is another Chief Deputy that takes on the Operational side of the Sheriff’s Office.
-Ross currently oversees the Communications, Training, Records, SDA Self Defense Act Processing and Maintenance Divisions.
+Sheriff West saw the need for the role of Chief Deputy to be divided.
+Currently the roles of Administrative Support and Operations have been combined and there is another Major that shares the responsibility with Major Reuter of both roles in the Sheriff’s Office.
+Ross currently oversees the Patrol, Communications, Training, and Reserve Divisions.
 Ross currently possesses an advanced CLEET peace officer certification.